Satoshi-Engineering/tipcards/docs/guidelines.md

 - Do not import from process.env in application code.
 Instead always import them from constants.ts.
 - Ideally the environment variables should already be validated and type checked in constants.ts

+## Database

+### Queries

+Do not throw errors when a query returns no rows.
+Instead return null.
+If you want a NotFoundError in the application, if a specific domain model does not exist in the database, throw the error in the respective domain logic instead.